 - A finder's fee is a cash commission paid to a coordinator or intermediary in a transaction between two parties, rewarding them for facilitating the deal.
 This fee can come in the form of a flat fee or a percentage commission.

 - The party who initiates the process typically pays the finder's fee, but sometimes the cost is factored into a product or service's purchase.
 The fee percentage varies greatly by industry and company, typically ranging from 5%-35% of the transaction value.

 - Offering a finder's fee can foster a sense of community, save time by having others find new prospects, and provide a low-risk investment since the fee is only paid if new clients are generated.

 What’s one of the most effective ways to consistently acquire new customers?
 Leveraging word of mouth – in other words, creating a consistent network of people who will refer others to your business.
 A finder’s fee (or seller’s commission) can help establish this referral network.

 What is a finder’s fee?

-A finder’s fee is a type of commission paid to the coordinator in a transaction between two other parties (a business and a potential customer).
+A finder’s fee is a type of cash commission paid to the coordinator or intermediary in a transaction between two other parties (a business and a potential customer).